 Your windsock is complete and ready to use in speech therapy!

-Just making the windsock craft is filled with LOTS of language opportunities.
+Making the windsock craft provides a lot of opportunities for language.
 For example, your students working on initiation can make requests for the different craft parts.
-Students have to follow directions with basic concepts such as on, in, around.
 Furthermore, after student’s finish their windsock craft, you can have them explain the sequencing steps they took to create the craft.
-You can listen to articulation, grammar and work on adding adjectives while they are explaining the steps for making the craft.
+Here are some more ways to adapt the windsock craft:

 - Students can glue their speech sounds or language targets onto the construction paper.
 After they finish the craft, they can practice their goals using the pictures on the windsock.
 I use my Any Craft Companion Pack to adapt this ONE craft for my whole caseload.

 - Take the windsock outside to teach vocabulary words.
-I taught my kids the following words as we explored using our windsock: high, low, around, twirl, flutter, fast, slow, and windy.
+You can target high, low, around, twirl, flutter, fast, slow, and windy.

 - Have your students show different preposition words using your windsock such as near, far, under, above, below, around, on, in, and between.